Subscribe to get our Free emails on Tips, Trends & Best Practices for Pharma Marketing in the Now

 According to a recent research report by Express Pharma, doctors responses on pharma interactions are as follows –

 - Medical representative to do prior booking for e-call or F2F meeting (79% doctors)

 - Pharma webinars have no relevance or significance (41% doctors)

-- Doctors irritated at getting messages at odd times, were thinking of blocking the numbers (65% doctors)
+- Doctors are irritated at getting messages at odd times, and were thinking of blocking the numbers (65% doctors)

-Also in a previous survey, carried out with physicians (on their experiences with pharma and expectations from pharma’s portals and digital assets), revealed that the way pharmaceutical websites provided information, was too confusing.
+Also in a previous survey, carried out with physicians (on their experiences with pharma and expectations from pharma’s portals and digital assets), revealed that the way pharmaceutical websites provide information, was is confusing.

 Overall, doctors are definitely looking out for more satisfying digital experiences and meaningful interactions from pharmaceutical companies.

 Customer experience (CX) will be the key to differentiate for Pharma